rienafairefr/pynYNAB/README.md

 # Scripts Documentation

-After install, you should be able to call nynabofximport and ynab4nmigrate directly, you either pass the email/password as command line arguments or modify the ynab.conf file (Which should be created in some place dependent on your OS if the script can't find it).
+After install, you should be able to call ofximport and nmigrate scripts, you either pass the email/password as command line arguments or modify the ynab.conf file (Which should be created in some place dependent on your OS if the script can't find it).